Sidebar navigation

 University-based opportunities

-University Student Ambassadors work as part of the Recruitment and Outreach Team to support the widening participation and outreach activity.
+One of the roles of the University Student Ambassadors is to work as part of the Recruitment and Outreach Team to support the widening participation and outreach activity.
 They predominantly work with children and young people aged 9-18 years old on a variety of activities targeted at raising aspirations and encouraging them to think about their progression routes.
 This can involve going out to local schools and colleges, as well as hosting campus visits.

 Building work experience